According to the international standards, ISO-9633, the method to evaluate the chain’s stretch is to measure the length between 2 pins.

-However, the measurement could be completely different as some tools take the data from between 2 rollers.
-This may make a huge difference when you try to figure out the chain still working or not.
+However, the measurement could be completely different nowadays as most of the tools measure the chain stretch between 2 rollers.
+This method will cause a huge difference when you try to evaluate the chain still working or not.

 So what do we do?

 Analogy- Using a Ruler for testing

 “Inch” is the basic unit for all types of chain.
 Each link length is 1 inch (length of 3 Chain bolt) and the length between the two chain bolt is 0.5 inches.

 As a result, the testing point is the middle of the pin and we usually choose 6 inches of chain to test the extension.

 If 1% of the tensile rate will be over the standard, the chain needs to be replaced

 If the length of stretching is more than 1/16 inches, this chain should be replaced as well.